 Our Rich Heritage

 Telcordia was purchased in 2012 by LM Ericsson, a global telecoms provider.
 This transaction resulted in Telcordia’s research & engineering group becoming Applied Communication Sciences (ACS).
-ACS was acquired in May, 2013 by The SI Organization, Inc., a leading provider of full life cycle, mission-focused systems engineering and integration capabilities to the U.S. intelligence community, DoD and other agencies.
+ACS was acquired in 2013 by Vencore , a proven provider of information solutions, engineering and analytics for the U.S. Government.
+Vencore’s 40 years of industry experience and 4800 employees provide a strong, distinct complement in bringing fresh technologies, expertise and solutions to ACS clients.

 Today, Applied Communication Sciences continues to excel at creating innovative technologies and services to solve the most difficult and complex information and communications problems across a wide spectrum of sectors that are increasingly dependent on advanced communications and information capabilities.